sparkle-project/Sparkle/README.markdown

 Extraction, validation, and installation of the update are all handled by the installer.
 The XPC services and the installer job don't implicitly trust the other end of the connection.
 Signing downloads with a DSA signature is now encouraged more aggressively.

 Usage of AppKit has been minimized greatly.
 No linkage of it is found in the installer daemon.
 All code core to Sparkle's functionality prevents it from being imported.
 Only user driver classes and a progress agent may use AppKit for showing UI.
+A `SparkleCore.framework` target has been created that just uses the core.

 ## API Compatibility

 Despite decoupling update scheduling, UI, installation, and minimizing AppKit usage, a great deal of effort was made to maintain compatibility with older versions of Sparkle.
 A deprecated `SUUpdater` shim exists for maintaining runtime compatibility.
 Please check out `SPUStandardUpdaterController` and `SPUUpdater` instead for modern replacements.

 Interactive package based installations have been deprecated in favor for guided package installations.
 As a consequence, interactive installations now have to be opted into (eg: `foo.sparkle_interactive.pkg`).
-A `sparkle:installationType=package` or `sparkle:installationType=interactive-package` tag is now required in the appcast enclosure item for package based installs.
+A `sparkle:installationType=package` or `sparkle:installationType=interactive-package` tag is also now required in the appcast enclosure item for package based installs.

 No attempt is made to preserve compatibility with regards to subclassing Sparkle's internal classes.
 Doing this is not supported or maintainable anymore.
 Much of this desire will go away with the extensibility provided by the user driver API.